Tail light bulb doesn’t work

-The most common cause of tail light problems is corrosion inside the tail light bulb socket.
-With the bulb out, look for green corrosion.
+If only one side isn’t working, chances are that bulb is bad, so try replacing the bulb.
+While you’re doing that, check for corrosion inside the bulb socket.
+Look for green corrosion.
 If you find any, scrub it off with a small nail file.
 Once clean try the new bulb.
 If it works, you’ve fixed the problem.
 But don’t stop there.
 Prevent further corrosion by applying a light coat of dielectric grease to the terminals in the socket.
 Find a small packet of dielectric grease at any auto parts store.
 Apply it with a cotton swap or the tip of a small screwdriver.

 If the bulb still doesn’t work, check for power in the bulb socket.
 Depending on the year, make and model of your car or truck, your tail light bulb may have a single or double filament.
 A single filament bulb is used for parking/tail light only applications and a dual filament bulb is used for parking/tail and turn/stop applications.
 The car maker uses the brighter filament for the turn and stop functions.